 Bras are a woman’s supportive and (sometimes) annoying friend.
 They’re incredibly useful because they protect your breasts and keep them perky and in good shape.
 But sometimes, it can make you feel restricted.
 After a long day, nothing makes you feel better than removing your bra once you get home.

 Nonetheless, the brassiere is a norm and a necessity for most women.
 You need it for support and you need it to make your overall outfit look great.
 Though there are women who love to free their breasts, wearing a bra is still more socially acceptable.

 But the modern-day bra has only become popular and widely used starting the past century.
 So what were the women in the past wearing?
 Here’s what they did:

-Women were braless in the ancient times.
+Women were braless in ancient times.
 They go bare-breasted under their tunics.
-But there are evidences that athletic women in ancient Greece wrapped a band of linen or wool across their breasts while playing sports.
-This is considered as the first ever bra.
+But there is evidence that athletic women in ancient Greece wrapped a band of linen or wool across their breasts while playing sports.
+This is considered the first ever bra.

 In ancient Rome, big, sagging breasts were considered unsightly (that opinion still lives up to now), so they wear breast bands to prevent them from sagging.
 This doesn’t provide as much support as the bras today, but it’s better than none.

 The next major upgrade for women’s upper undergarment only appeared in the 1500s, which is the corset.
 Women in France and other parts of Europe worn corsets to curve their bodies into hourglass shapes.
 This keeps their waistlines small and their busts pushed up and out, almost to the point that the bosoms were falling out of their dresses.
 The French court saw corset as an indispensable tool to the beauty of the female figure.
 The fashion trend that time was for women in the aristocracy, elite and the middle-class to have small waists and pushed up breasts.